BranchMetrics/mac-branch-deep-linking/README.md

 You can drag and drop the framework into your app to install it.

 In Xcode, click on  your project in the Project Navigator,  select your app in the Targets area, select the 'General' tab up top, and scroll down to the 'Embedded Binaries' section.
-You can drag the Branch.framework bundle from your download location into this area.
+You can drag the Branch.framework bundle from the `Frameworks/macOS` project directory into this area.

 ![Add Framework](Documentation/Images/EmbeddedBinary.png "Add Framework")

 ### Add Your App Scheme to Your Info.plist

 Add your app scheme to your Info.plist file so macOS knows what schemes your app can handle.
 This example shows `testbed-mac` as the app scheme.
 Add just the scheme and not the `://` part.

 ![Add App Scheme](Documentation/Images/InfoPlist.png "Add App Scheme")

 Here's a snippet of xml you can copy into your Info.plist.
 Right click on your Info.plist and open it as source code.
 You can paste this snippet before the final `</dict>` tag.
 Remember to change `YOUR-APP-SCHEME-HERE` to the app scheme for your app.

 ```xml
 	<key>CFBundleURLTypes</key>